African All Stars Transfer News & Rumours: Salernitana reach agreement for Crotone's Simy

 Galatasaray are pushing all buttons to complete the transfer of Mali midfielder Aliou Dieng from Al Ahly, reports Fanatik.

-The Turkish Super Lig club have submitted a first bid of €5.5 million but it was turned down with the Caf Champions League winners demanding €9.5 million for Dieng who is considered as an integral part of their team.
+The Turkish Super Lig club has submitted a first bid of €5.5 million but it was turned down with the Caf Champions League winners demanding €9.5 million for Dieng who is considered an integral part of their team.

 However, it has been reported that Galatasaray will try again with a bid of €6.5m as their maximum limit.